faroedev/faroe.dev/pages/user-server/implement-with-javascript.md

 With `faroe_user_server.Actions`, create a new [`ActionInvocationRequestResolver`]() instance and create an [action invocation endpoint]().

 `ActionInvocationRequestResolver.resolveRequest()` takes a request body of an action request endpoint and returns the response body.
-It will throw an `Error` if the request body was invalid.
+It will throw an `Error`if the request is invalid.

 ```ts
 const resolver = new faroe_user_server.ActionInvocationRequestResolver(actions);